robertostling/efmaral/README.md

 (such as the 1.86 million sentence English-Swedish corpus mentioned above).
 If you align both directions in parallel, you need 40 GB.

-If the counter index table (whose length is the sum above) can not fit in an unsigned 32-bit integer, it is necessary to change `INDEX_t` in `gibbs.c` as well as `cyalign.pyx`.
+If the parameter vector can not fit in an unsigned 32-bit integer, it is necessary to change `INDEX_t` in `gibbs.c` as well as in `cyalign.pyx`.
-This will however further increase memory usage (roughly by a factor of 1.5), so the code uses 32-bit integers by default.
+This will however further increase memory usage, so the code uses 32-bit integers by default.
-An error will be printed if this happens.
+An error will be printed if the parameter vector becomes too large.

-**Update**: 64-bit index pointers are now the default, but you may want to switch back if you're going to align fairly small corpora on a system with limited memory.

 ## Implementation notes